sunwaytechclub/serverless-link-shortener/README.md

 - A post request with the following field:
   - name: The name of the shorterned url
   - url: The actual url that will be redirected to
+- You will need to add `X-Token` to your request's header with the token, else you will get `Unauthorized` response ( You may ask the committee incharge for the API token )

 ## 🚀 Deployment <a name = "deployment"></a>